PaullyMac/interpreter/README.md

 - [ ] Implement first part of *Crafting Interpreters* in C for a subset of the C language

+## Scanner

+The first two parts in the Scanner is the reading of the file, and the error handling.
+And only after is the reading of lexemes/tokens.

 ## References

 - [Crafting Interpreters](https://craftinginterpreters.com/) creates two implementations of their language `lox`: